Viktor Petersson logo

 Share:

-Our conversation then shifts to the challenges faced during the COVID-19 pandemic, particularly the supply chain crisis that affected the availability of semiconductors.
-Eben describes the tough decisions the Raspberry Pi Foundation had to make, such as prioritizing OEM customers to keep businesses running.
-Despite these challenges, they managed to maintain a steady supply of Raspberry Pi units and even continued their engineering efforts, leading to the release of Raspberry Pi 5.
+As the conversation progresses, Viktor and Eben delve into the challenges faced during the COVID-19 pandemic, particularly the supply chain crisis that affected the availability of semiconductors.
+The tough decisions made by the Raspberry Pi Foundation to prioritize OEM customers and maintain a steady supply of units are a testament to their commitment to supporting businesses in need.
+Despite these hurdles, they continued engineering efforts, culminating in the release of Raspberry Pi 5.

-Eben explains that manufacturing Raspberry Pi in the UK has been a strategic decision.
-Local manufacturing offers significant benefits, such as better communication with the factory and the ability to quickly implement design changes.
-While most components are sourced globally, the final assembly and some parts, like the injection-molded plastics, are produced in the UK.
+Eben also shares the strategic decision to manufacture Raspberry Pi in the UK, which offers benefits such as better communication with the factory and the ability to implement design changes quickly.
+While most components are sourced globally, the final assembly and some parts, like injection-molded plastics, are produced locally.
+This approach has allowed the foundation to maintain control over production and ensure high-quality standards.

-Looking to the future, we discuss the potential for Raspberry Pi to adopt RISC-V, an open-source hardware instruction set architecture.
-Eben outlines the advantages and challenges of moving to RISC-V, including the significant engineering effort required to develop a high-performance, open-source core.
-While acknowledging the potential benefits, he indicates that Raspberry Pi 6 will likely continue to use ARM cores due to their maturity and ecosystem support.
+The conversation then explores the potential for Raspberry Pi to adopt RISC-V, an open-source hardware instruction set architecture.
+Eben discusses the advantages and challenges of making this shift, including the significant engineering effort required to develop a high-performance, open-source core.
+While acknowledging the benefits, he hints that Raspberry Pi 6 will likely continue using ARM cores due to their maturity and ecosystem support.

-We also cover the evolution of the Raspberry Pi software stack.
-Eben talks about the shift towards open standards, such as adopting VDPAU for Linux and moving towards a Wayland-based graphics interface.
+The episode also covers the evolution of the Raspberry Pi software stack, with Eben sharing the shift towards open standards like adopting VDPAU for Linux and moving towards a Wayland-based graphics interface.
 These changes aim to improve performance and compatibility, particularly for applications involving multimedia and digital signage.

-Eben and I then delve into the reliability issues with SD cards, a common pain point for Raspberry Pi users.
+One of the most relatable topics discussed is the reliability issues with SD cards, a common pain point for Raspberry Pi users.
 Eben explains that while there are many subpar SD cards on the market, high-quality cards like those from SanDisk have proven reliable under rigorous testing.
-We also discuss the potential for future Raspberry Pi models to include soldered-down eMMC storage, providing a more robust alternative to SD cards.
+The potential for future Raspberry Pi models to include soldered-down eMMC storage, providing a more robust alternative to SD cards, is an exciting development.

-We wrap up the episode with a discussion on the importance of mentoring and supporting young people interested in technology.
-Eben shares a personal story about how mentors played a crucial role in his early development as a programmer.
-I couldn’t agree more, and I emphasize that mentoring has been vital in my own career.
+As the conversation wraps up, Viktor and Eben emphasize the importance of mentoring and supporting young people interested in technology.
+Eben shares a personal story about how mentors played a crucial role in his early development as a programmer, highlighting the value of guidance and encouragement in one’s career.

-Overall, this episode offers a comprehensive look at the past, present, and future of Raspberry Pi, highlighting its impact on education, industry, and the broader tech community.
+Throughout this engaging episode, listeners are treated to a comprehensive look at the past, present, and future of Raspberry Pi, showcasing its impact on education, industry, and the broader tech community.
+With Eben Upton’s expertise and passion shining through, this conversation is a must-listen for anyone interested in technology, innovation, and the inspiring stories behind them.

 Found an error or typo?
 File PR against this file.